-Many employees do not consult an attorney until they have completed the insurance company’s appeal.
-This is a big mistake!
+Many employees do not consult an attorney until they have completed the insurance company’s appeal process.
+This can be a big mistake!
 These next few paragraphs explain the insurance company’s appeal process and illustrates why having an experienced ERISA attorney assisting in this process can be very helpful.

 When the Plan Administrator finishes the appeal process, the Record is closed, and the Insurance Company informs the employee of the Plan Administrator’s decision.
-If the employee is dissatisfied with the decision, ERISA gives the employee the right to file a case in federal court.
+If the insurance company rules against the employee, ERISA gives the employee the right to file a case in federal court.

 Contact Us • Representation throughout North Carolina in Employment Law

-You are welcome to contact us regarding your employment law issue.
+You are welcome to contact us regarding your ERISA issue.